Joint European Master's Programme in System Dynamics (EMSD)

 |SP = Studiepoeng, S = Semester, A = Anbefalt semester|

 The Management School, Radbout University, Nijmegen, Netherlands, is the coordinating institute for the programme.
-The programme activities in Bergen take place at the Department of Geogrphy, System Dynamics Group. .
+The programme activities in Bergen take place at the Department of Geography, System Dynamics Group.

-Administrative coordinator in Bergen and contact person: Student advisor, Department of Geography, Contact: email@example.com
+Administrative coordinator in Bergen and contact person: Student advisor: email@example.com